estahn/k8s-image-swapper/docs/configuration.md

 ### AWS

-The option `target.registry.aws` holds details about the target registry storing the images.
+The option `target.aws` holds details about the target registry storing the images.
 The AWS Account ID and Region is primarily used to construct the ECR domain `[ACCOUNTID].dkr.ecr.[REGION].amazonaws.com`.

 !!! example